 Interest income from financial assets at amortised cost is recognised on an time-proportionate basis using the effective interest method and includes interest from cash and cash equivalents.
-Interest income from financial assets at fair value through profit or loss is determined based on the contractual coupon interest rate and includes interest from debt securities.

 Dividend and distribution income from financial assets at fair value through profit or loss is recognised in the statement of comprehensive income within dividend income when the Fund's right to receive payments is established.